ibexa/gpc-2024-commerce-power-of-context/README.md

 The repository contains all the code snippets included in https://speakerdeck.com/konradoboza/ibexa-global-partner-conference-2024.

-The main objective is to present ways to attach remote PIM to Ibexa DXP 4.6 and customize Ibexa packages:
+The main objective is to present ways to configure remote PIM to work with Ibexa DXP 4.6 and customize Ibexa packages:
 - storefront
 - cart
 - checkout